 - Only on Parents: This applies to family floaters, especially when senior citizen parents are insured.

-- Only for Reimbursement Claims: Whenever you submit any bills for OPD or day care charges co-pay will apply, but for direct cashless treatments will be processed without any co-pay deduction.
+- Just for Reimbursement Claims: Whenever you submit any bills for OPD or daycare charges co-pay will apply, but for direct cashless treatments, processed without any co-pay deduction.

 Click Here to know More: Different types of Health Insurance plans to cover medical costs

-There are many reasons insurers use co-pay clause:
+There are many reasons insurers use the co-pay clause:

 - To avoid fraudulent claims